Helping children become responsible

 Revised November 2008 by Kathleen A. Olson, Extension Educator — Family Relations.
 Reviewed May 2016 by Lori Hendrickson, Extension Educator — Family Resiliency.

 The idea of teaching responsibility to children in our society and culture has changed, but some of the basics remain from generation to generation.
 The dictionary defines responsible as “personal accountability or the ability to act without guidance or higher authority.”
 Obedience is “submitting to or complying with the restraints or commands of others.”

 Most parents want their children to become responsible.
 This characteristic develops over time with continued parental guidance.
 Children are taught responsibility when they help with necessary normal work and activities in the home.
 They learn to do things they may have to do even when a parent is not present.
-As a benefit the child develops a sense of belonging to the family, a sense of being needed, and a positive self-concept and learns to become independent and prepared for adulthood.

-Children benefit from being taught responsibility through:
+Children benefit from being taught responsibility by:

 - Gaining organizational skills needed to get a task completed.

 - Learning a new skill or improving an existing skill.